 It may offer business owners some comfort to know that legislators acknowledge the plight that businesses are facing—as well as the ripple effect it will have on the economy—and are working to rectify the situation.
 In March 2020, a bipartisan group from the House of Representatives penned a letter to some of the major insurance companies, making their case for insurers to cover business losses related to the COVID-19.
 In the letter, legislators argue that the financial pains businesses are facing due to the pandemic meet the threshold for business interruption coverage.

 An Orlando Business Interruption Lawyer Can Navigate This Matter for You

 The COVID-19 pandemic has unleashed a plethora of the unprecedented on Orlando, on Florida, the U.S., and the entire world—from schools and businesses to families and individuals.
 Much has to be sorted out in response to the novelty of these issues.

 Rather than mire yourself in the headache of your business interruption coverage, consider letting Bogin, Munns & Munns handle it for you.

 We will fight for your right for coverage, so you can focus on getting your business back in order.
-Call us today at (407) 578-9696 for a free case evaluation.
+Call us today at (407) 578-9696 for a case evaluation.